\[2] Perform static analysis to locate some functions of interest

 The first time you open the text search, it will take some time as the app has to perform APK-wide decompilation.
 When finished, we are ready to start searching for our suspects.

-Let's search for some values from lab 1.2, starting with pin
+Let's search for some values from [lab 1.2](/lab/1-lab-setup-and-initial-app-exploration/1.2-review-files-in-the-app-data-directory.md), starting with `pin`

 So we do hits, but...
 3k is a lot to go through and as you can see, there is significant false positives.
 So, what do we do?
 Well, in our case the key for pin is a string.
 In Java, strings are enclosed in double quotes.
 Let's modify our search to include double quotes and see how we do on results: